ZOOTAA/MRIprocessing/README.md

    - .venv\Scripts\activate (Windows)
 3. install all the packages in requirements.txt with pip
    - pip install -r \path\to\requirements.txt
-4. execute the script with command
+4. execute the script with command, enter '-h' will show help message with information of supported input parameters and options
    - python MRIprocessing.py -h
    - python MRIprocessing.py -i \path\to\image_data.nii.gz -o \path\to\store_processed_data.nii.gz -p denoise